steveaq/steveaq.github.io/_posts/2024-01-20-Advanced-Player-Radars.md

 comments: true
 ---

-In this post is part of a series of *how tos* for creating dynamic & repeatable functions that are able to produce informative data visualisations for social media or just generally for fun.
+This post is part of a series of *how tos* for creating dynamic & repeatable functions that are able to produce informative data visualisations for social media or just generally for fun.

 Armed with both the Beautiful Soup & mplsoccer python modules I will outline how I do so for my twitter and bluesky posts.